Also known as:[May be referred to by brand name (see MedlinePlus Drug Information)]

 How is it used?

 This test is used to measure the amount of levetiracetam in the blood to determine whether the level of drug is within the therapeutic range.
 Initially, the test may be ordered to help establish the appropriate dose for an individual.
-Since the therapeutic range is relatively wide and not well established, the doctor will evaluate the effectiveness of the dose in controlling seizures and the presence and severity of side effects in the individual.
+Since the therapeutic range is relatively wide and not well established, the healthcare practitioner will evaluate the effectiveness of the dose in controlling seizures and the presence and severity of side effects in the individual.
 Depending on these clinical findings and the results of the blood test, the dose of drug may be adjusted up or down.

 When is it ordered?